karlosmatos/mini_projects/README.md

  1. Open *ytb_mp3_downlader.py* file
  2. Download the file or just copy the code
  3. Upload the file or paste the code to your code editor
- 4. Instal pytube to your code editor with terminal input: !pip install pytube
+ 4. Instal pytube to your computer with terminal input: !pip install pytube
  5. Change the "file_direction" in **row 8**
  6. **Run**